MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-custom-help-pages.md

 When exported, each help page is exported as a separate file.

 ## Frequently asked questions
-This section discusses frequently asked questions about custom help panes.
+This section discusses frequently asked questions about custom help pages.

-### Are custom help panes the same as customizable help?
+### Are custom help pages the same as customizable help?
 Custom help panes and guided tasks are an option in the **Set custom help URL** section of system settings.
 Custom help panes and guided tasks enable a customizable help pane that shows up right next to the user’s form.
 The other options in this system settings set custom help section comprise the customizable help features.
 They allow you to to override the default apps help and point users in your organization to a different URL for help.
 Alternatively, you can override the help for a highly customized entity so that you can better describe your workflow.

-For more information about customizable help, see  [Customize the Help experience](https://docs.microsoft.com/en-us/previous-versions/dynamicscrm-2016/administering-dynamics-365/dn832079(v=crm.8)?redirectedfrom=MSDN).
+For more information about customizable help, see [Enable and use customizable help](../model-driven-apps/use-customizable-help.md).

-### How do I migrate my data from learning path to custom help panes?
+### How do I migrate my data from learning path to custom help pages?
 Learning path has two types of help: help panes and sequential help balloons.
 The sequential help balloon locations are deeply integrated with the legacy web client UI and are not transferrable to the new custom help panes.

 Depending on how much text you have in your guided help it might be easiest to simply copy the information directly from the learning path user interface to the new custom help pane user interface.
 However, you can also export your learning path help content.
 The simplest way to do this is to export your content using the **Learning Path** > **Content Library** > **Localize** > **Export** feature.
 Select the records you want and then export them.
 This creates an XLIFF file for each help pane and guided task.
 Then, use a publicly available XLIFF editor or XLIFF to HTML converter to retrieve your content.